dernerl/my-awesome-stars/README.md

 *   [kahun/awesome-sysadmin](https://github.com/kahun/awesome-sysadmin) - A curated list of amazingly awesome open source sysadmin resources inspired by Awesome PHP.
 *   [binwiederhier/awesome-selfhosted](https://github.com/binwiederhier/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers
 *   [PoshCode/PowerShellFAQ](https://github.com/PoshCode/PowerShellFAQ) - A collection of frequently asked questions (and answers)

-## C\#

-*   [Ellerbach/docfx-companion-tools](https://github.com/Ellerbach/docfx-companion-tools) - A suite of tools, pipelines templates to take the very best of DocFX
-*   [mRemoteNG/mRemoteNG](https://github.com/mRemoteNG/mRemoteNG) - mRemoteNG is the next generation of mRemote, open source, tabbed, multi-protocol, remote connections manager.
-*   [OfficeDev/Microsoft-Teams-Samples](https://github.com/OfficeDev/Microsoft-Teams-Samples) - Welcome to the Microsoft Teams samples repository.
-Here you will find task-focused samples in C#, JavaScript and TypeScript to help you get started with the Microsoft Teams App!
-*   [PowerShell/PowerShell](https://github.com/PowerShell/PowerShell) - PowerShell for every system!

 ## PowerShell